mcnuttandrew/critical-hci-vis-class/src/assignments/tiny.md

 weight: 0.25
 ---

-Respond to something we've read!
-This is something you should be doing for everything you read anyway, so you might as well get credit.
+**Respond to something we've read!** This is something you should be doing for everything you read anyway, so you might as well get credit.
 No credit for obvious AI generated responses.
+This is the only assignment with a deadline, it must be turned in before the class.